Physikalische Chemie I

 The workshop consists of:

-- Advanced theoretical lectures by Prof. Enrico Gratton (University of California, Irvine), Dr. Michelle Digman (University of California, Irvine), Prof. Paul W. Wiseman (McGill University), Prof. Jochen Müller (University of Minnesota) and Prof. Don C. Lamb (Ludwig-Maximilians-Universität, Munich)
+- Advanced theoretical lectures by Prof. Enrico Gratton (University of California, Irvine), Dr. Michelle Digman (University of California, Irvine), Prof. Paul W. Wiseman (McGill University), Prof. Jochen Müller (University of Minnesota), Prof. Jörg Enderlein (University of Göttingen), Prof. Claus Seidel (University of Düsseldorf), Dr. Jelle Hendrix (University of Leuven) and Prof. Don C. Lamb (Ludwig-Maximilians-Universität, Munich)

 - Computer based training on data analysis and simulations, underscoring what has been taught during the lectures